Meme Stocks Mania (2021)

 Market Impact

 While relatively small in market cap, the saga had outsized cultural impact.
 A few hedge funds lost billions, and some retail traders made or lost life-changing sums.
 Broader market indexes largely shrugged it off, but the event raised questions about market stability, the role of social media, and fairness (especially after trading platforms restricted buys).
-It also briefly impacted confidence in short-selling strategies and led to congressional hearings on the matter.
+It also briefly impacted confidence in short-selling strategies.

 Lessons Learned